kkahol-toronto/insurance-intake-agent/README.md

 The API will be available at `http://localhost:8004`

-## Claims Process Simulator
+## Claims Process Agent

-The application includes an interactive Claims Process Simulator that allows users to visualize and simulate the claims processing workflow.
-Click on any claim in the claims table to open the simulator for that claim.
+The application includes an interactive Claims Process Agent that allows users to visualize and simulate the claims processing workflow.
+Click on any claim in the claims table to open the agent for that claim.

-### Simulator Features
+### Agent Features
 - **Interactive node-based flow visualization** using React Flow
 - **Drag and drop nodes** - Click and drag nodes to rearrange the layout (when layout is unlocked)
 - **Scroll to pan** - Use mouse wheel or trackpad to scroll/pan the canvas up, down, left, and right